Odinani: Ikenga

 Ikenga (literally 'place of strength') is an Arusi and a cult figure of the right hand and success found among the northern Igbo people.
 He is an icon of meditation exclusive to men and owners of the sculpture dedicate and refer to it as their 'right hand' which is considered instrumental to personal power and success.
 Ikenga is a source of encoded knowledge unraveled through psychological principles.
 The image of Ikenga comprises someone's chi ('personal god'), his ndichie (ancestors), aka Ikenga (right hand), ike (power) as well as spiritual activation through prayer and sacrifice.
 Igbo cultures value of resourcefulness and individualism in society utilises the concept of Ikenga to regulate the relationship between individuality and family relations and obligations, as well as free will and industriousness balanced with destiny decided persons chi.
 Ikenga acts as a physical medium to the consciousness and emphasises individual initiative through reflection and meditation.
-Success validates the Ikenga and the sculptures act as visual representation of a persons inner success, people give offerings in thanks to the Ikenga after providing energy to overcome any unwanted pre-life choices.
+Success validates the Ikenga and the sculptures act as visual representation of a person's inner success, people give offerings in thanks to the Ikenga after providing energy to overcome any unwanted pre-life choices.
 These choices are at the hands of the persons earth bound spirit, mmuo, who chooses sex, type, and lifespan before incarnation.
 The successful Ikenga influenced the saying of well-being 'íkéǹgàm kwụ̀ ọ̀tọ́ ta ta' meaning that 'my Ikenga stands upright today'.
 During festivals of Ogbalido or oriri Ikenga ('feast of Ikenga') sculptures of him may be paraded around a village or displayed at the village centre if too monumental to transport.
 When a person does not become successful with hard work the Ikenga has 'fallen' and is seen as a sign of danger, if meditation and cajoling the Ikenga fails, the sculpture is 'thrown down' and broken which spiritually kills the Ikenga; a new one is carved to replace it.

 Ikenga figures are common cultural artefacts ranging for six inches to 6 feet high and can be humanistic or highly stylised.
 There are anthropomorphic, architectonic, and abstract cylindrical Ikenga sculptures.
 Ikenga is a symbol of success and personal achievement.
 Ikenga is mostly maintained, kept or owned by men and occasionally by women of high reputation and integrity in the society.
-At burials, a mans Ikenga is broken into two with one piece buried with him and the other destroyed.
+At burials, a man's Ikenga is broken into two with one piece buried with him and the other destroyed.